hauntedhost/swift-programming/notes.md

 - extensions on typealias are available on original type
 - types/classes can be extended to conform to protocols
 - oooh extensions can add an initializer w/out losing memberwise initializers

+## 22. Generics

+- placeholder types, e.g. `<Element>` are used in type/func declarations
+- the placeholder type can then be used inside the structure/func itself